Michael Domagala: Edmonton Elks

 Domagala joined the Edmonton Elks in free agency on February 16, 2023.
 He played in two preseason games where he punted five times with a 40.4-yard average, but was released at the end of training camp.

 Ottawa Redblacks

 On September 19, 2023, it was announced that Domagala had signed with the Ottawa Redblacks following an injury to their incumbent kicker, Lewis Ward.
 He played in five regular season games where he made eight of nine field goal attempts.
 He returned to the team in 2024, but was on and off the roster during training camp before being released outright on May 28, 2024.

 Montreal Alouettes

 On July 9, 2024, it was announced that Domagala had signed with the Montreal Alouettes.
 He remained on the practice roster until his release on September 4, 2024.

 Hamilton Tiger-Cats (second stint)

 Domagala signed a practice roster agreement with the Hamilton Tiger-Cats in advance of the playoffs on October 29, 2025.
+His contract expired on November 9, 2025.